 Ease of Cleaning

 Polymer clay is not porous like wood or unglazed ceramic.
 It will not absorb and hold water.
-Polymer clay can, however, have fine pits in the surface, depending on the method you used to create the piece.
+Polymer clay can, however, have fine pits on the surface, depending on the method you used to create the piece.
 Some clay brands, such as Sculpey III and Souffle, tend to have a surface that appears to be porous (this is also why those brands are so great for holding onto acrylic paint).
 Because of this, dirt and makeup may be difficult to remove from a piece without scrubbing with soap and water.
-This can also be a problem when clay is created with a finely textured surface.
-Plus, sometimes the dyes in your makeup can permanently discolor light colored clay beads.
+This can also be a problem when the clay is created with a finely textured surface.
+Plus, sometimes the dyes in your makeup can permanently discolor light-colored clay beads.
 In these cases, sealing the clay makes sense.

 Intensify Colors or Translucency

 Just like a pebble dipped in water becomes more vivid and bright, a coat of sealer can make polymer clay appear more rich, deep, and colorful.
 This also holds true for translucent clays.
 They will appear even more translucent when a sealer is used on the surface.

 When NOT to Seal Polymer Clay